acmucsd/Element.AI/README.md

 Welcome to ACM AI's Winter 2023 competition, Element.AI!

+We **highly encourage you** to read the following instructions!

+To check the current leadeboard, go to [http://128.54.69.221:3000/competitions/Element.AI/leaderboard](http://128.54.69.221:3000/competitions/Element.AI/leaderboard)

 ## Usage

 If you are participating in the competition in the basement labs, please refer to `documentation/lab_setup.md` to set up your lab machine.